aisingapore/Novella/README.md

 **Transactional embeddings** are the latent representations found by matrix factorisation (MF), a common collaborative filtering technique designed to uncover hidden relationships among items based on shared interactions by users.

-We first format the interactions data into a sparse matrix then fit it using a weighted Alternated Least Squares optimiser, giving us a latent representation for every item.
+The input data is the table of historical user-item interactions.
+We first format the interactions data into a sparse matrix.
+Then, we model it using a Weighted Alternating Least Squares optimiser, giving us a latent representation for every item.

 The size of this representation can be set in the `qrecsys.process` as the `embeds_mf_dim`.
 If you have a large number of items (>1M), we recommend setting the size of embedding to a higher number (eg. 256 or 512).

 Here is an example of an MF embedding for the title `Problem solving in analytical chemistry`:

 ```
 array([ 1.17e-04,  3.14e-04, -5.00e-05, -1.21e-04,  1.19e-04, -1.43e-04,